vEnhance/1802/src/double.typ

 ]

 #remark[
-  Unsurprisingly if $rho = 1$ is constant (imagine 1 gram per square meter), then the mass of the region $cal(R)$ is just $iint_(cal(R)) dif x dif y$, i.e. the area.
+  Unsurprisingly if $rho = 1$ is constant (imagine 1 kilogram per square meter), then the mass of the region $cal(R)$ is just $iint_(cal(R)) dif x dif y$, i.e. the area.
-  (So a region whose area is $16$ square meters and where the density is 1 gram per square meter in the whole substance should be $16$ grams.)
+  (So a region whose area is $16$ square meters and where the density is 1 kilogram per square meter in the whole substance should be $16$ kilograms.)
 ]

 #sample[